Marcus-UK/CV/README.md

 *First Line Technical Analyst*

+Scholarpack is a small but rapidly growing software business that produces a management information system (MIS) for primary schools.
+During my time at the company, I was part of a five person support team that was .
+During my time on the team, our customer satisfaction ratings never dropped below 90%.
+My primary responsibilities are listed below.

 - Acted as the first point of contact for all customers requiring software support (both phone and live chat).
 - Worked with customers to resolve non-technical issues and provide general software guidance.
 - Directly worked with our technical team to ensure that any technical issues were resolved promptly.
 Also acted as a conduit for customer feedback on areas of the product that required improvement.

 **JPC Commercial Services** (03/2014 to 03/2016)

- *Accounts Assistant*  (09/2015 to 03/2016)
+ *Accounts Assistant*

- - Part of a team responsible for maintaining the day to day accounts of small chain of hotels.
+ After my time at Charlotte House, I moved in to the accounts team for the hotel's parent company.
+I was part of a small team that was responsible for the maintaining the accounts of a small team of hotels.

  - Solely responsible for all payroll tasks relating to 70+ employees.
  - Actively worked with suppliers to reduce business costs.

+  **Charlotee House Hotel, Lincoln** (03/2014 to 09/2015)

  *Hotel Receptionist and Assistant Manager* (03/2014 to 09/2015)

+  Charlotte House is a boutique hotel that specializes in weddings and large events.

 - Managed the hotel’s reception and housekeeping teams.
 This involved training, rota management and ensuring that all employees maintained high standards in their work.
 - Provided professional and friendly service to all hotel guests.
-- Ensured that all correspondence from guests and suppliers was replied to in a timely manner.
 - Took responsibility for accurately recording and banking all hotel takings.
+- Assisted the manager to ensure that all events ran smoothly.
+The hotel would often host multiple weddings over the course of   a weekend, which meant dealing with customers with very high expectations.

 **Anglian Water** (09/2011 to 12/2012)